-Fordite: also known as motorcity agate, motor agate, Detroit agate but how did it become so widely known as Fordite?
+Fordite: also known as motorcity agate, motor agate, or Detroit agate.
+But how did it become so widely known as Fordite?
 There is much debate in the industry over the name of this automotive paint by-product.
 Many believe that the material should not be referred to as an agate because it is man-made but others believe the paint should be referred to as something more specific to its origin.
-Fordite is the most common name for this Michigan-made product but you may hear it referred to as something different.
-There are no known direct ties to the Ford Motor Company or any of the other large automotive manufacturers but the name,
+Fordite is the most common name for this Michigan-made product, but you may hear it referred to as something different.
+There are no known direct ties to the Ford Motor Company or any of the other large automotive manufacturers but the name.

 One of the arguments for referring to this material as an agate is the origin of the term agate, which are rocks that contain naturally formed rings of color where each ring tells a story of the formation of the stone, much like the rings of colored paint found in the Fordite pieces.
 This material's history is filled with information on the automotive industry and understanding this material can be used for educational purposes and to pay tribute to the automotive industry.
 Like the layers of an agate stone with years of history, the Fordite tells the history of the automotive industry and the changes of colors can help in defining the origin of the material.